John-W-Stevens/snippet_builder/README.txt

 Use Snippet Builder:

 1. Select either Sublime Text or Visual Studio Code (Sublime Text is selected by default)
-2. Choose your programming language from the dropdown (select TEXT if you want place text)
+2. Choose your programming language from the dropdown (select TEXT if you want plain text)
 3. Input values for description, tab trigger, and scope (scope is optional)
 4. Type your snippet (or paste in your code) into the code editor on the left
 5. Insert placeholders